 Be transformed into the image of Christ.

-it all started
+It all started

 Approximately a year passed before we returned to the streets and witnessed the exact same scenario.
-God stirred a passion in our hearts for the homeless people and we initiated a “Feed the homeless” project.
+God then stirred a passion in our hearts for the homeless people and we initiated a “Feed the homeless” project.
 The desire to assist the homeless and invest in their lives beyond just feeding them emerged.

-This desire gave birth to Kingdom Culture, a non-profit company (NPC 2014/159950/08).
-Kingdom Culture main base of operations is in Pretoria Central, South Africa.
-Established projects functioning within in Kingdom Culture include Feet on the Street (previously Feed the Homeless), OpenChurch and the Worship Centre, to mention a few.
+This desire ultimately gave birth to Kingdom Culture, a non-profit company (NPC 2014/159950/08).
+Kingdom Culture’s main base of operations is situated in Pretoria Central, South Africa.
+Established projects functioning within Kingdom Culture include Feet on the Street (previously Feed the Homeless) and Street Church to mention a few.

-To uplift the destitute community with the assistance of volunteers.
+⦁ To uplift the destitute community with the assistance of volunteers.